jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

 :yellow:`REFACTOR`: make it better
 =================================================================================

-* I add another :ref:`assertion<AssertionError>`, this time with input to the list_ constructor_, I want to make a list_ that has things in it
+* I add another :ref:`assertion<what is an assertion?>`, this time with input to the list_ constructor_, I want to make a list_ that has things in it

   .. code-block:: python
     :lineno-start: 7